MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRb6240d0cae7da08-Operating-Statistics-Classifications/section-19-7.md

 (c) Entries for fare-basis codes are to be taken from the “fare basis” and “fare description” portions of the ticket and simplified into the appropriate category, as shown below.
 No attempt shall be made to determine and record fare-basis codes for that portion of a conjunction ticket appearing in the ticket.
 Fare-basis codes are to be recorded in one-character alphabetic codes.
 The fare-basis codes are recorded as follows:

-C—Unrestricted Business Class D—Restricted Business Class F—Unrestricted First Class G—Restricted First Class X—Restricted Coach/Economy Class Y—Unrestricted Coach/Economy Class U—Unknown (This fare category is used when none is shown on a ticket coupon, or when a fare category is not discernible, or when two or more carrier fare codes are compressed into a single stage of a passenger trip).
+C—Unrestricted Business ClassD—Restricted Business ClassF—Unrestricted First ClassG—Restricted First ClassX—Restricted Coach/Economy ClassY—Unrestricted Coach/Economy ClassU—Unknown (This fare category is used when none is shown on a ticket coupon, or when a fare category is not discernible, or when two or more carrier fare codes are compressed into a single stage of a passenger trip).

 (d) In recording the number of passengers, each single-passenger ticket is to be recorded as one passenger.
 Tickets for infants under two years of age not occupying a seat are not to be counted.
 A revenue passenger is defined in Section X.